QubesOS/qubes-doc/introduction/faq.rst

 - If PGP signatures are used, the signing key(s) should have well-publicized fingerprint(s) verifiable via multiple independent channels or be accessible to the developers through a web of trust.

-- If the software is security-sensitive and requires communication with the outside world, a “split” implementation is highly preferred (for examples, see :doc:`Split GPG </user/security-in-qubes/split-gpg>` and `Split Bitcoin <https://forum.qubes-os.org/t/19017>`__).
+- If the software is security-sensitive and requires communication with the outside world, a “split” implementation is highly preferred (for examples, see :doc:`Split GPG </user/security-in-qubes/split-gpg>` and :topic:`Split Bitcoin <19017>`).

 - If the software has dependencies, these should be packaged and available in repos for a :ref:`current, Qubes-supported version <user/downloading-installing-upgrading/supported-releases:templates>` of Fedora (preferred) or Debian (unless all the insecure dependencies can run in an untrusted VM in a “split” implementation).